ben-laufer/CpG_Me/README.md

 `sbatch /share/lasallelab/programs/CpG_Me/Paired-end/CpG_Me_PE_QC.sh`

-## How to use CpG_Me for single end sequencing:
+## Single End (SE) Sequencing
-For single end sequencing (SE), follow the same approach as paired end (PE) with minor changes.
+For single end sequencing, follow the same approach as paired end with minor changes.

 The directory should appear as: